pzagoris/desing-patterns/README.md

 - algorithm uses data that client should not know.
 Isolate the business logic from the implementation details.
 - class has conditional operator that switches between different variants of the same algorithm.
 - a lot of similar classes that differ only in their behavior.

+## Example

+Navigation App.
+Reach to your destination by car/bicycle/train etc.